kvassAI/slate/source/includes/_orders.md

-deliveries | `array` | If the order has multiple deliveries, this is used for storing that delivery history billing_address | `object` | [`Address`](#address) used for billing purposes payments | `array` | List of [`Payment`](#payments) objects associated with order note | `string` | Field used to send notes between a user and a provider
+deliveries | `array` | If the order has multiple deliveries, this is used for storing that delivery history billing_address | `object` | [`Address`](#address) used for billing purposes payments | `array` | List of [`Payment`](#payments) objects associated with order note | `string` | Field used to send notes between an user and a provider

 ## Create an Order